raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 In this 2-part introduction/tutorial to Lwt, we collect a few remarks that are of little interest to users of Lwt.

-# Historical bagage
+# Historical baggage

 The documentation of Lwt has evolved to consistently use a sound terminology: promise, resolution, pending, etc.
 This updated documentation gives a better description than the previous one.
 However, whilst the documentation has evolved, the effective signature of `Lwt` (the identifiers for values, types, etc.) has been left mostly untouched for backwards compatibility.
-This causes a disonance in places such as the official documentation of `wakeup` (edited for brevity):
+This causes a dissonance in places such as the official documentation of `wakeup` (edited for brevity):

 ```
 [wakeup r v] fulfills, with value [v], the pending